akapkotel/light_raycasting/README.md

 4. Adding this project to my Django blog (when it is also finished).

 If anyone has ideas how to make this algorithm better (faster), please, notice me, fork and make pull-requests.

+Changelog:

+1. Replaced arcade library with pygame for faster draw-calls.
+2. Replaced shapely-calls with simpler geometric functions.
+3. Optimizations allowed simulation of more obstacles and/or polygons with more vertices without loss of the speed.

 ----